Warbirds bring history to life

 There’s no other place in the state of Utah that has this,” he said of his functional, historic air planes.
 “We’ve got something tangible they can see.”

-Located at the new St. George Municipal Airport, the museum will show case four aircraft from around the world, some of which actually saw combat.
+Located at the St. George Regional Airport, the museum will show case aircraft from around the world, some of which actually saw combat.

 They include a Soviet MiG-15 fighter jet used by the North Koreans/Chinese in the Korean War, a Soviet MiG-17 used by the North Vietnamese in the Vietnam War and a British BAC Jet Provost used as a trainer for the Royal Air Force from 1955-1993.

 Though he works part-time for SkyWest Airlines as a flight safety manager, Hunter said he started the non-profit company, Western Sky Aviation, in his spare time to gather items to display in a museum setting.
 Since receiving his first plane from a dying friend more than two years ago, Hunter gathered aircraft from people all over the Southwestern United States.
 And after another friend donated the use of a building at the old airport, his dreams of a warbird museum finally began to take shape. "

 We've put in a lot of sweat and work," he said of his seven-person crew.
 "We've just got to get this opened."
 Constantly looking for people willing to donate time, money and artifacts, Hunter said he envisions the museum emerging as an wartime education center for Southern Utah.

 He hopes it will be a place where young people can come to experience first-hand the wartime events that shaped the world they live in.
 "We've got so many pilots who live around here," he said of St. George's retired military population.
 "We would certainly like to have events to listen to these people who can share their experiences."